rmap-project/rmap-loader/rmap-loader-run-registry/README.md

-# RMap Loader Run Registry
+# RMap loader run registry

 The run registry is an optional tool that can be used to record and retrieve the most recent harvest date for a harvest run.
 If used along side the [DiSCO deposit service](../rmap-loader-deposit-disco), the two will share a database.